 - The effects of bias and structural racialization are especially damaging to the social fabric of our democracy when they are woven into the law, legal profession and justice system, where they can weaken the ability of these systems to safeguard equity and justice under the rule of law.

 - Progress toward equity and justice has largely come from the wisdom and courage of people from communities most harmed by bias and systemic oppression.
 Thus, race equity work must be pursued in direct solidarity with, and guidance from, Black, Indigenous, and communities of color and community-based movements.

 - True justice cannot be achieved until the legal and justice systems and all who work in these systems are conscious of and able to counter the impact of racialized systems, racialized structures and bias.
 Doing so requires acknowledging that different groups are situated differently, and that targeted, intentional approaches may be needed to reach just and equitable outcomes.

 - Structurally racialized systems take their most direct and immediate toll on communities of color.
 They are also damaging to white people, as white privilege is understood, whether consciously or not, to be unearned and gained through the stolen humanity of others.
 This means that white people and Black, Indigenous, and people of color have very different as well as common work to do to expose and dismantle racialized systems.

 As members of the Washington Race Equity & Justice Initiative, we commit to:

 - Work together with, take guidance from, be part of, and hold ourselves accountable to community-based movements in communities most affected by structural racialization and structurally racialized systems.

-- Change structures, policies, processes, and practices in the law, legal profession, and justice system that allow harm and disparate outcomes for communities of color to continue unabated.
+- Change structures, policies, processes, and practices in the law, legal profession, and justice system that allow harm and disparate outcomes for Black, Indigenous, and communities of color to continue unabated.

 - Promote and support legal, systemic & public policy changes that advance race equity & racial justice, recognizing that differently situated groups may require different strategies to achieve more equitable outcomes.